-Serena Williams Got Honest About How Much Has Changed After Baby No. 1
+Serena Williams Got Honest About How Much Her Life Has Changed Since Having A Baby

 Serena Williams is one of the greatest athletes alive.
 She holds the most Grand Slam titles in singles, doubles, and mixed doubles combined among active players in tennis, and has won four Olympic gold medals.
 There's no question that she's a stellar athlete and fierce competitor.
 And these days, she's also a mom.
 Serena Williams got honest about how much has changed after baby number one in a new interview with InStyle, and other parents can definitely relate to how very different her life is since she gave birth to her daughter.